Pipeline Politics: The Race to Bypass Hormuz

 Current state.
 The ITP resumed operations in September 2025 after a 2.5-year shutdown triggered by an international arbitration ruling against Turkey in March 2023.
 The current flow rate is approximately 190,000 barrels per day, a fraction of the pipeline’s original 1970s-era design capacity of 1.6 million barrels per day (twin lines).
 Decades of conflict, sabotage, poor maintenance, and the extended shutdown have severely degraded the infrastructure.
 The northern line (designed for 1 million barrels per day) is partially operational; the southern line is effectively decommissioned.

 The July deadline.
 Turkey announced the termination of the 52-year Iraq-Turkey Crude Oil Pipeline Agreement, effective July 27, 2026.
 This agreement governs the legal framework for Iraqi crude transit through Turkish territory.
 If the agreement lapses without renewal, Iraq loses its only non-Hormuz export route during the middle of the worst chokepoint crisis in petroleum history.
+As of Day 40, Iraq’s situation has become dire: production is down ~70%+ with most southern Basra fields offline, zero vessel entries at Iraqi ports, and the country’s fiscal survival — 90% oil-dependent — hinges on the 190,000 barrels per day trickling through the very pipeline whose legal basis expires in less than four months.

 The geopolitical dynamics are layered.
 The KRG-federal relationship governs who controls the crude entering the pipeline.
 Under the September 2025 agreement, KRG delivers approximately 230,000 barrels per day to SOMO (Iraq’s state oil marketing organization) for export, retaining 50,000 barrels per day for local consumption.
 International oil companies operating in the Kurdistan Region receive $14 per barrel after transport deductions.
 Turkey’s leverage over both Baghdad and Erbil is significant: Ankara can use the pipeline agreement as a bargaining chip on unrelated bilateral issues (Kurdish militias, water rights, trade terms).
 In the current crisis, Turkey holds the key to Iraq’s fiscal survival; 90% of government revenue is oil-dependent, and without Basra exports, Iraq faces fiscal collapse within weeks.